 - Gradualism in American society has led to a greater understanding of the health needs of children, as more and more schools offer healthy lunches in an effort to curb child obesity.

 You can think of gradualism as the slow and steady tortoise working on winning the race.
-Now that you know how animals can evolve gradually and you have plenty of examples that help to better illustrate the gradualism concept, check out examples of evolution in biology.
+Now that you know how animals can evolve gradually, and you have plenty of examples that help to better illustrate the gradualism concept, check out examples of evolution in biology.